Yellow-bellied sea snake: Behaviour

 Contrary to past beliefs, sea snakes require fresh water to survive and the yellow-bellied sea snake drinks precipitation that forms on the surface of sea water.
 This species has been reported to survive severe dehydration of up to 7 months during seasonal drought.

 Yellow-bellied sea snakes breed in warm waters; they are ovoviviparous with a gestation period around 6 months.
 According to Ditmars, females bear live young in tidal pools.
 They move poorly on land due to their smaller belly scales that form a ventral keel.
 They are sometimes observed in large aggregations of thousands on the surface of the water in oceanic drift lines, which has been proposed as a strategy to catch prey.
 They hunt by floating on the surface of the water to attract pelagic fish that are seeking shelter; prey are captured via a backwards swimming motion and rapid lunge of the jaws.
 The ability to swim backwards is an unusual and distinguishing characteristic of this species.
 Heatwole proposed that these snakes find their prey by sensing the vibration generated by fish movement.
+These snakes are not considered aggressive but will defend themselves if threatened.